deco-cx/deco/README.md

 <hr/>

-💻 **Deno Compose in an Open-Source Visual IDE** for building Deno-based apps.
+💻 **Deco is the other side of Code: an Open-Source Visual IDE** for building Deno-based apps.

 👁️ It turns your **TypeScript code into a visual no-code editor**, right on the web.